 The GSA replaced the GS in 1979 and added a hatchback as well as upscale amenities.
 It also had a revised dashboard with the auxiliary controls on column-shaped pods so they could be reached without moving the hands from the single-spoked steering wheel; similar to the CX layout.
 Both the early GS (produced until 1976) and the GSA have the unusual rotating drum speedometer, rather than the dial type found conventional dashboard.
 The later GS (from 1977 until the introduction of the GSA) had a conventional speedometer.

-Citroën introduced a GS Birotor (featuring a 2 rotor Wankel engine) for a brief period in 1973.
-Due to high price but more notably poor engine seals that lasted about 10,000 km, it was quickly pulled from the market after 847 units sold.
+Citroën introduced a GS Birotor (featuring a 2 rotor Wankel engine – 1,990 cc and 107 DIN PS at 6,500 rpm) for a brief period in 1974 and 1975.
+Due to its high price but more notably poor engine seals that lasted about 10,000 km, it was quickly pulled from the market after 847 units sold.
 Citroën attempted to buy back and scrap each Birotor, as it did not want to support the model with spare parts.
 A few of these remarkable vehicles have nonetheless survived in the hands of collectors.

 The GS was never officially imported to the North America, though some demonstrators were brought over and, in Canada at least, the six imported were sold to Citroën employees.